 Unlike AV1, HEVC holds patent licensing that you have to pay for it.
 The main patent contributions towards the development of HEVC format are from five organizations including Samsung Electronics, General Electric, M&K Holdings, NTT and JVC Kenwood.

 The MPEG establishments MP4 is the container format for HEVC.

 AV1 vs HEVC Codec: Members

 AV1 is the product of AOMedia (Alliance for Open Media) which includes Amazon, Cisco, Google, Intel, Microsoft, Mozilla and Netflix as the first seven founding members, and Facebook, Samsung, Apple, Tencent, ARM, IBM and Nvidia appear in this list one after another.
-There are also some promoter members like Adobe, AMD, BBC, Vimeo, Hulu, VideoLan, Bitmovin and Vidyo.
+There are also some promoter members like Adobe, AMD (AMD RX 6000 Series GPUs will support the AV1 codec soon), BBC, Vimeo, Hulu, VideoLan, Bitmovin and Vidyo.

 The patent holders of HEVC include 5 active organizations like Samsung Electronics , General Electric, M&K Holdings, NTT, and JVC Kenwood.
 Other patent holders include Fujitsu, Apple, Canon, Columbia University, KAIST, Kwangwoon University, MIT, Sungkyunkwan University, Funai, Hikvision, KBS, KT and NEC.